Freeze Warning from SAT 2:00 AM CDT until SAT 10:00 AM CDT

-Freeze Warning from SAT 2:00 AM CDT until SAT 10:00 AM CDTNew
+Freeze Warning from SAT 2:00 AM CDT until SAT 10:00 AM CDTUpdated

 Issued by National Weather Service – Sioux Falls, SD